-At Fosterplus, continuity matters – and we look to achieve it in all of our work, giving children the consistency and stability they need to step forward with confidence.
-If you’d enjoy working in this culture and being connected to a highly skilled and supportive team of professionals, then you might be interested to know how to foster a child with Fosterplus.
+At Fosterplus, continuity matters – and we look to achieve it in all of our work, giving children the consistency and stability they need to grow.
+All our offices are rated 'Outstanding' or 'Good' by Ofsted, demonstrating the high standards of care we provide.
+If you’d enjoy working with a professional, highly skilled but friendly and supportive team, then you might be interested to know how to foster a child with Fosterplus.

 To become a foster carer, you just need to complete our online enquiry form (or call us on 0800 369 8512).
 It’s quick and easy to do, and just lets us know you’re interested.
 Once we’ve received it, we’ll give you a quick call for a short informal chat – just to say hello, introduce ourselves, ask you a few questions and answer any of yours.
 There’s no pressure and no obligation for you to take things further.
-But if you want to, we’ll set the ball rolling.
+But if you want to, we'll help you start your journey.

 How to become a foster carer